4 Ways to Make Crushed Ice at Home for Cocktails

 1. Lewis Bag

-This method, the standard in many bars, is using a canvas bag (called a Lewis Bag) and a wooden mallet.
+This method, the standard in many bars, uses a canvas bag (called a Lewis Bag) and a wooden mallet.

 You insert ice cubes into the bag (more like a sleeve), then you hammer away your frustrations with a wooden mallet.